[For background, see: Dzogchen in Comparison with Other Buddhist Systems]

 Among the innate qualities of rigpa is self-arising deep awareness (rang-byung ye-shes), also known as reflexive deep awareness (rang-rig ye-shes).
 This is awareness of rigpa’s own face (rang-ngo shes-pa) as the face of Samantabhadra (Kun-tu bzang-po, the Totally Excellent One endowed with all good qualities).
 When reflexive deep awareness is not manifest, due to the automatically arising factor of dumbfoundedness (rmongs-cha, stupidity, bedazzlement) that obscures rigpa’s knowing of its own nature, mental activity becomes sem (sems, limited awareness) and no longer rigpa.

 The fleeting factor of dumbfoundedness is another name for automatically arising unawareness (lhan-skyes ma-rig-pa) regarding phenomena.
-It is not an actual disturbing attitude, but only a nominal one (nyon-mongs-kyi ming-btags-pa), since it falls in the category of obscurations regarding all knowables, and which prevent omniscience (shes-sgrib).
+It is not an actual disturbing attitude, but rather it is called non-disturbing unawareness (ma-rig-pa nyon-mongs-can min-pa), since it falls in the category of obscurations regarding all knowables, and which prevent omniscience (shes-sgrib, cognitive obscurations).

 Moreover, unawareness (ignorance), here: